BendyLand/blfmt/README.md

 Additionally, I am in the process of adding support for C++ and Rust.
 However, since these languages are so complex, I may only be able to include support for basic structuring and certain constructs, like the positioning of conditionals.

-I actually plan to add support for Python though.
-And Lua support would be a pleasant surprise for everyone; we'll see how long Python takes.

-If it would allow for greater flexibility in languages, I may just end up wrapping existing formatters inside of this one, like how the Go implementation works.